shuozhixu/PFDD/README.md

 - Lei Lei, Marisol Koslowski, [Mesoscale modeling of dislocations in molecular crystals](https://doi.org/10.1080/14786435.2010.533135), Philos.
 Mag.
 91 (2011) 865-878

+which, however, studied a 2D problem.
+The first paper that used a 3D grid to study a 3D problem was:

+A. Hunter, I.J.
+Beyerlein, [Stacking fault emission from grain boundaries: material dependencies and grain size effects](https://doi.org/10.1016/j.msea.2014.02.030), Mater.
+Sci.
+Eng.: A 600 (2014) 200--210

-However, in 3D grids, slips were not confined to pre-defined slip planes.
+In many cases, slips were not confined to pre-defined slip planes in a 3D grid.

 The first paper in which all slips were confined to pre-defined slip planes in PFDD was published in 2019: